 The Philippines, being an ever-growing country in terms of economy and population, still has so much potential left to actualize.
 A big part of achieving this actualization is taking social development seriously.
 With that in mind, Corporate Social Responsibility (CSR) must always be on the mind of any organization and industrial parks are no exception.

 Take the ICCP Group Foundation, Inc. (IGFI) as an example.
 The IGFI is the social development arm of the ICCP Group of Companies, the same group that operates the Science Park of the Philippines, one of the leading developers of industrial parks in the Philippines.
-They are responsible for developments such as the Hermosa Ecozone Industrial Park, which is a Bataan technology park.
+They are responsible for developments such as the Hermosa Ecozone Industrial Park, which is a technology park near Bataan.

 The IGFI incorporates many different CSR programs that provide value to the communities they are helping to develop in different parts of the Philippines.
 Chief among these programs are waste management campaigns in elementary schools in Cebu, Immersion programs for senior high school students in the different industrial parks, and tree and vegetable planting in all the partner-schools of the IGFI.